Department of Labor Logo United States Department of Labor

 Size

-A small number of establishments indicate the state in which their employees are located, but do not indicate the specific county in which they are located.
+A small number of establishments provide the state in which their employees are located, but do not provide the specific county in which they are located.
 These establishments are also sampled and used in the calculation of the statewide and national estimates.
 They are not included in the estimates of any substate area.
 Therefore, the sum of the employment in the MSAs and nonmetropolitan areas within a state may be less than the statewide employment.

 Sample size

-179,824 establishments for May 2020
+• 188,236 establishments for May 2024

-179,391 establishments for November 2019
+• 186,410 establishments for November 2023

-182,809 establishments for May 2019
+• 188,045 establishments for May 2023

-186,679 establishments for November 2018
+• 186,064 establishments for November 2022

-186,125 establishments for May 2018
+• 186,911 establishments for May 2022

-185,450 establishments for November 2017
+• 187,215 establishments for November 2021

 Allocation methods

-The sampling frame is stratified into approximately 146,000 nonempty State/MSA-BOS/NAICS 3-, 4-, 5-, 6-digit/ownership strata.
-Each time a sample is selected, a six-panel allocation of the 1.1 million sample units among these strata is performed.
-The largest establishments are removed from the allocation because they will be selected with certainty once during the six-panel cycle.
-For the remaining noncertainty strata, a set of minimum sample size requirements based on the number of establishments in each cell is used to ensure coverage for industries and MSAs.
-For each State/MSA-BOS/NAICS 3-, 4-, 5-, 6-digit/ownership stratum, a sample allocation is calculated using a power Neyman allocation.[1]
-The actual six-panel sample allocation is the larger of the minimum sample allocation and the power allocation.
-To determine the current single panel allocation, the six-panel allocation is divided by 6, and the resulting quotient is randomly rounded.
+The largest establishments are removed from the allocation because they will be selected with certainty once during the 6-panel cycle.
+Once the certainty units have been removed, the probability sample of noncertainty units is allocated across strata.
+For the remaining nonempty strata, a set of minimum sample size requirements based on the number of establishments in each cell is used to ensure sufficient coverage by industry and geographic area.
+For each stratum, a sample allocation is also calculated using a power Neyman allocation.1 The actual 6-panel sample allocation is the larger of the minimum sample allocation and the power Neyman allocation.
+To determine the current single panel allocation, the 6-panel allocation is divided by 6, and the resulting quotient is randomly rounded.

 Sample selection

 Permanent random numbers (PRNs) are used in the sample selection process.
 To minimize sample overlap between the OEWS survey and other large surveys conducted by BLS, each establishment is assigned a PRN.
 For each stratum, a specific PRN value is designated as the “starting” point to select a sample.
-From this “starting” point, we sequentially select the first ‘n’ eligible establishments in the frame into the sample, where ‘n’ denotes the number of establishments to be sampled.
+From this starting point, we sequentially select the first ‘n’ eligible establishments in the frame into the sample, where n denotes the number of establishments to be sampled.

 Sampling weights